sqits/laravel-searchable/README.md

-# Package to maintain the users who created, updated and deleted eloquent models
+# Package to add an easy way to add a basic search functionality to your models

-Provides an Eloquent trait to automatically maintain the created_by, updated_by, and deleted_by (when using softDeletes) on your models by the currently logged in user.
+Provides an Eloquent trait to add to your models to integrate an easy way to search in your model and relations.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/sqits/laravel-searchable.svg?style=flat-square)](https://packagist.org/packages/sqits/laravel-searchable)
 [![Build Status](https://img.shields.io/travis/sqits/laravel-searchable/master.svg?style=flat-square)](https://travis-ci.org/sqits/laravel-searchable)